Pontins: Early years and growth

 The camps were smaller and less expensive than Butlin's holiday camps.
 Pontins had Bluecoats to entertain their guests, as opposed to Butlins Redcoats.
-Among the Bluecoats were Stu Francis, Shane Richie, Bobby Davro, Bradley Walsh, Nick Wilton, Lee Mack and Carol Lee Scott (who later played "Grotbags").
+Among the Bluecoats were Rosie Ramsey, Stu Francis, Shane Richie, Bobby Davro, Bradley Walsh, Nick Wilton, Lee Mack, and Carol Lee Scott (who later played "Grotbags").

+Sale of company

 In 1978, the company was sold to Coral for £56 million.
 In 1980, Coral (including Pontins) was taken over by Bass Brewing, who sold Pontins in 1987 to a management buyout team led by Trevor Hemmings.
 (Note: Hemmings construction firm had originally built the holiday centre at Southport.)
 It was sold again in 1989, to Scottish & Newcastle.